codeforamerica/form-flow/README.md

 ```

 Note that the `inputData` field is a JSON object that stores data from the user's input as a given flow
 progresses.
-This field is placed in the model handed to the Thymeleaf templates, so each page should
+This field is placed in the model handed to the Thymeleaf templates, so each screen should
 have access to it.

 ## Inputs Class

 The inputs class's location is defined by the application using this library.
-The application using
+Applications will need
-this library will need a field in its `application.yaml` that shows the location of the input class(
+a field in its `application.yaml` that shows the location of the input class(es).
-es).
 It should look like this:

 ```yaml
 form-flow: